With the launch of the Rudra and Pravega, Avantura heralds a new dawn for motorcycling in India

 From supersport motorcycles, street fighters to cruisers and adventure tourers, over the past few years India has got almost every kind of motorcycle there is.
-And I say ‘almost’ because, until now, you couldn’t quite get your hands on a chopper unless you took your motorcycle to a specialist who could modify it.
-Spotting the gap in the market, Gaurav A. Aggarwal, Vijay Singh and Amitabh Biswas got together to establish Avantura Choppers – India’s first and only chopper motorcycle brand.
-The Mumbai-based bike maker, sources some key parts from countries abroad and builds swanky choppers in India.
-The newly established company has put together two motorcycles – Rudra and Pravega.
-We got our first taste of genuine choppers in India when we took these two for a spin on the hilly roads of Mulshi.
+And I say ‘almost’ because, until now, you couldn’t quite get your hands on a chopper – unless you took your motorcycle to a specialist who could modify it that is.

-Two words that describe the Rudra and Pravega perfectly well – long and shiny.
+Two words that describe the Rudra and Pravega perfectly – long and shiny.
 Like you’d expect from a chopper, both offerings have generous doses of chrome.
-The tall handlebar, long rake and wheelbase, low seating posture, wide tyres and the funky paint, all come together to give these two the street presence of an authentic chopper.
-To achieve that, Avantura Choppers has had a lot of valuable inputs from Kevin Alsop, founder of Big Bear Choppers as they managed to rope him as the Chief Design Engineer.
-Further, to give customers the chopper experience without compromising on the comfort, they have lots of customisation options to choose from.
-This allows the customer to work closely with the production team to not only select the colour combination of his bike but also ensure that it is ‘fit to size’.
-Avantura Choppers had two versions of the Rudra for us to experience how much of a difference these customisations can make in the overall riding experience.
+The tall handle bar, long rake and wheelbase, low seating posture, wide tyres and the funky paint all come together to give these two the street presence of an authentic chopper.
+To achieve that, Avantura Choppers has had a lot of valuable inputs from Kevin Alsop, founder of Big Bear Choppers – who they’ve managed to rope in as their Chief Design Engineer.
+Further, to give customers the chopper experience without compromising on comfort, they have lots of customisation options to choose from.
+You can select the handlebar and position the footpegs of the motorcycle according to your height and comfort.
+The customer works closely with the production team to not only select the fender options, wheel choices and the colour combination of their bike but also to ensure that it’s built to his or her size.
+Avantura Choppers had two versions of the Rudra for us to experience just how much of a difference these customisation options can make to the overall riding experience.

-Coming to the two motorcycles in question, at 2,908mm the Rudra is longer of the two bikes.
+Coming to the motorcycles in question, at 2,908mm, the Rudra is the longer of the two bikes.
 The Pravega, on the other hand, is 2,627mm in length.
-Well aware of the condition of the roads in our country, Avantura Choppers has ensured that both these motorcycles have a respectable ground clearance of 150mm despite their over 2,000mm wheelbase.
-Seats have been sourced from US-based Mustang.
-It doesn’t feel too soft or firm and has just the right amount of comfort.
-Build and paint quality is impressive but the exposed cables do steal some of its charm away.
+Well aware of the condition of the roads in our country, Avantura Choppers has ensured that both these motorcycles have a respectable ground clearance of 150mm, despite their over 2,000mm wheelbase.
+The seats have been sourced from the US, and they’re very comfortable.
+Build and paint quality is impressive, but the exposed cables rob the bikes of some of their charm.

-Both the motorcycles have been plonked with a Promo 6 Speed Transmission by Rivera.
-The transmission shifts precisely but lacks feel especially when upshifting.
-The short ride that we got on the Rudra, it kept showing false neutrals on the instrumentation.
-Funnily, this wasn’t an issue with the Pravega even though it has been fitted with the same transmission.
-That being said, on both motorcycles we had to struggle to get the N to illuminate when at standstill.
-Clutch action is heavy too and driving in traffic can be quite a painful affair.
+Both motorcycles come with a Promo 6-speed transmission by Rivera.
+The transmission shifts precisely, but lacks feel – especially when upshifting.
+On our short ride on the Rudra, it kept showing false neutrals on the instrumentation.
+Fortunately, this wasn’t an issue with the Pravega – even though it’s been fitted with the same transmission.
+That being said, on both motorcycles we did struggle to get N to illuminate on the dash when at a standstill.
+The clutch action is heavy too, which can make driving in traffic quite painful.

-Both the bikes come fitted with Beringer’s six-piston brake callipers.
-They perform the task of stopping these near 350kg motorcycles with a fair bit of composure but we wish it had a bit more feel.
+Both bikes come fitted with Beringer’s six-piston brake callipers.
+They perform the task of stopping these near-350kg motorcycles with fair bit of composure, but we wish they had a bit more feel.

-Avantura Choppers has launched the Rudra and Pravega at Rs 23.90 lakh and Rs 21.40 lakh respectively.
-The company will commence bookings of both the offerings at the upcoming India Bike Week later this month.
-The motorcycles will be delivered three and a half months from the booking date.
+Avantura Choppers has launched the Rudra and Pravega at Rs 23.90 and Rs 21.40 lakhs respectively.
+The company commenced bookings for both at the India Bike Week in November.
+The motorcycles will be delivered three-and-a-half months from the booking date.